 To obtain a temporary domestic relations restraining order, the applicant must show—by affidavit and testimony—that the abuser:

 - has caused, is causing, or is attempting to cause physical harm to the plaintiff; or

 - is placing the plaintiff in fear if imminent physical harm; or

 - is causing the plaintiff to engage involuntarily in sexual relations by force, threat or duress.

-A family law attorney from The Law Offices of Hans R. Hailey can help you gather the right documentation for your case.
+A family law attorney from The Law Office of Hans R. Hailey can help you gather the right documentation for your case.

 If you are concerned that you may be in danger, it may help to know that abuse prevention temporary restraining orders are available at all times of the day or night.
+Abuse doesn't pay attention to courthouse hours.
 During the day, a court can issue the order.
 After the courthouse doors close, judges are on call and can issue the order—all you need to do is call the police.

 Contact us today to secure the safety of your family.